will-cern/xroofit/README.md

 # xRooFit

 Extra tools for RooFit projects.
+Home of the xRooBrowser.

 ## Setup